radiorabe/systemd-axia-alsa/README.md

 crw-r--r--.
 1 root root 247, 0 Sep 11 22:09 /dev/axia0
 ```

+### `axia-alsa` kernel module parameters
+The `axia-alsa` kernel module parameters (such as the number of virtual
+livewire devices) can be changed within `/etc/modprobe.d/snd-axia.conf`

 ### systemd services
 The three Axia daemons can be managed with the following commands.